zinzloun/Fazil_C2/Readme.md

 - Update required libraries according to Python version 3.12
 - Removed the encryption logic based on AES key
 - The server now run HTTPS
-- Only one x64 exe (console app) payload is available
+- Only one x64 exe (console app .Net 4.8) payload is available
 - Commands send to the agent are displayed on the app console